Schabinsky/BIManalyst_g_48/A3/README.md

 ### Necessary information:

 In order for the program to run optimally, the .ifc model must meet the following criteria:
 - All floor areas are defined and named.
+(IfcSpace)
 - All interior and exterior walls include 'Interior' or 'Exterior' in the name.
+(IfcWall)
+- Dimensions are documented in specific quantity sets ({'Length'(mm), 'NetSideArea'(m2), 'NetVolume'(m3)} in 'Qto_WallBaseQuantities' & {'NetFloorArea'} in 'Qto_SpaceBaseQuantities').
+This should be the case by default.

 ### Known issues: